Structure by Architecture: Structured Representations without Regularization: Experiments

 \section{Experiments}

-We train the proposed architectures and baselines on four different datasets: 3D-Shapes~\cite{burgess20183d}, the three variants ("toy", "sim", and "real") of the MPI3D Disentanglement dataset~\cite{gondal2019transfer}, as well as Celeb-A~\cite{liu2015faceattributes}\footnote{ The CelebA dataset is available for non-commercial research purposes (no license provided).
-It does show images of individuals, and permission may not have been obtained; however, our understanding is that usage of these images is permitted since the individuals are celebrities.
-We will remove those experiments from the paper if this is considered inappropriate.} and the Robot Finger Dataset (RFD)~\cite{dittadi2020transfer}.
+We train the proposed methods and baselines on two smaller disentanglement image datasets (where $D=64\times64\times3$ and the true factors are independent): 3D-Shapes~\citep{burgess20183d} and the three variants (``toy'', ``sim'', and ``real'') of the MPI3D Disentanglement dataset~\citep{gondal2019transfer}, as well as two larger more realistic datasets (where $D=128\times128\times3$): Celeb-A~\citep{liu2015faceattributes} and the Robot Finger Dataset (RFD)~\citep{dittadi2020transfer}.

-After training our models on a standard 70-10-20 (train-val-test) split of the datasets we evaluate the quality of the reconstructions based on the reconstruction loss (using binary cross entropy loss) and the Fréchet Inception Distance (FID)~\cite{heusel2017gans} as in~\cite{williams2020hierarchical}.
+The models are trained with a standard 70-10-20 (train-val-test) split of the datasets where the training objective uses the cross entropy loss (as well as the method specific regularization terms for the baselines).
+We evaluate the quality of the reconstructions based on the reconstruction loss and the Fréchet Inception Distance (FID)~\citep{heusel2017gans} as in~\cite{williams2020hierarchical} on the test set.
 The FID is able to capture higher level visual features and can be used to directly compare the reconstructed and generated sample quality, while the binary cross entropy is a purely pixelwise comparison.

-Next we compare the performance of the hybrid sampling method, which can be applied to all of the models, to the prior based sampling, which instead only makes sense for the models that use regularization (VLAE, VAE, $\beta$VAE, and WAE).
-Finally we take a closer look at the learned representations to understand how the model architecture affects the induces certain structure and possibly disentanglement.
+Next we compare the performance of the hybrid sampling method to the prior based sampling.
+Unlike the prior based sampling, which only makes sense for the models that use regularization , the hybrid sampling method can be applied to any latent variable model.
+Finally we take a closer look at the representations to understand how the model architecture affects the induced structure and disentanglement.